 Banking Industry Innovator Issues Patent

-CFM Connects Financial Institutions' Entire Peripheral Network with Redundancy and Resiliency to Their Core
+CFM Connects Financial Institutions' Peripheral Network With Redundancy and Resiliency to Their Core

-CHANDLER, Ariz., April 25, 2019 /PRNewswire/ -- CFM, the industry leader in cash automation software, announced today the issuance of patent number 10,262,147 for the product NORM (Network Optimization and Redundancy Module) which connects any type of cash automation machine to a financial institutions' network without the fear of system failure.
+CHANDLER, Ariz., April 26, 2019 /PRNewswire/ -- CFM, the industry leader in integrating automation with banking core platforms, announced today the issuance of patent number 10,262,147 for the product NORM (Network Optimization and Redundancy Module), which agnostically connects many types of automation and peripherals to a financial institutions' core with effective integration, redundancy and resiliency.

-As the banking industry works to automate cash in a way that improves the client experience, many banks and credit unions with heavy footprints and poor flexibility in relation to their peripherals and network connectivity cannot transition to a thinner architecture.
-Traditional infrastructures are not resilient and if and when a server goes down it impacts the level of service including a branch shut down.
+As the banking industry works to migrate from transactional to advisory, many banks and credit unions with heavy footprints and poor flexibility in relation to their peripherals, network connectivity and integration with their core systems, cannot transition to a thinner architecture which enables that transition.
+Traditional infrastructures are not resilient and not aligned to enabling today's designs and retail environments to which the financial industry is transforming.

-To combat antiquated infrastructure and thick architecture that makes it difficult to create a thinner, efficient workspace and that create a better experience for the consumer and staff, CFM created NORM.
-With NORM, a UL Certified product, a thin workspace can thrive along with tablet banking and mobile staff or Universal Bankers (Universal Associates).
+CFM created NORM to combat antiquated infrastructure and thick architecture.
+Now, the barriers that made it difficult to create a thinner, efficient workspace that delivers a better experience for consumer and staff are gone.
+With NORM, a UL Certified product, a thin workspace can thrive along with tablet banking, mobile staff or Universal Bankers (Universal Associates).

-"We were using legacy hardware but now have an even lighter footprint with CFM's innovative product, NORM.
-After three years with the product, we have seen the redundancy and resiliency in action.
-Allowing us to efficiently use our software licenses and have peace of mind knowing our transactions will be stored during outages," said Kathy Cobb, Director, Technology at MAX Credit Union.
+"We were using legacy hardware, but now have an even lighter footprint with CFM's innovative product, NORM.
+After three years with the product, we have seen the redundancy and resiliency in action, allowing us to efficiently use our software licenses and have peace of mind knowing our transactions will be stored during outages," said Kathy Cobb, Vice President of Information Systems at MAX Credit Union.
 "We now have the ability to be more creative and innovative with our cost-saving strategies."

-NORM was created based on a client's need for resiliency and redundancy when creating and connecting to a thin infostructure.
-They needed to have access to their branch and systems 24/7 to ensure their uptime (SLA) remained optimal, but they had a critical piece in their system that if it went down then the entire system would collapse.
+NORM was created based on a client's need for resiliency and redundancy when creating and integrating to a thin infrastructure.
+They needed to have access to their branch and systems 24/7 to ensure their uptime and client experiences remained optimal, but a critical piece in their process would collapse the entire system if it went down.
+NORM enabled that connection and provided a critical level of business continuity.

-"Over 70% of our clients are using NORM to streamline their architecture," said Nathan Moore, CTO of CFM.
-"With over 10K units in the wild and exponential cost savings for our clients, we are very excited to be issued this patent.
-NORM enables innovations and we look forward to many more patents as we continue to innovate."
+"With over 10,000 units in the wild and thousands more slated for deployment this year, we are very excited to be awarded this patent," said Nathan Moore, Chief Technology Officer for CFM.
+"Our NORM platform is a critical foundation to our current and future innovations—created to solve real problems and enable clients to achieve their strategic goals as it relates to transforming their branches—reducing costs and improving the experience for their clients and employees."

 Benefits of NORM:

-Redundancy and resiliency is critical to a thin and optimized architecture.
-Having this type of a system built in an all-in-one platform instead of the unnecessary layered approach is a game-changer.
-Architecture with NORM means less IT investment, workstations peripheral and less investment in supporting infrastructure.
+Redundancy and resiliency are critical to a thin and optimized architecture.
+Having this type of system built in an all-in-one platform instead of the unnecessary layered approach is a game changer.
+Architecture with NORM means less IT investment in workstations and peripherals.

 About CFM

 Innovations aren't innovative unless they solve a problem or need.
 For CFM, revolutionizing an industry started with the simple principle of helping financial institutions transform the banking experience through core integrated solutions.
-As the only zero-footprint solution in the industry, CFM drives the future of banking by connecting cash automation hardware to teller platforms, enabling Universal Associates, super-safe redundancy programs, robust analytics and self-service solutions.
-CFM is headquartered in Chandler, AZ and a strategic partner of DBSI www.dbsi-inc.com, a branch transformation strategist.
+As the only zero-footprint solution in the industry, CFM drives the future of banking by connecting kiosks, automation and peripherals to teller platforms, enabling Universal Associates, super-secure and redundant programs, robust analytics and self-service solutions.
+CFM is headquartered in Chandler, AZ and a strategic partner of DBSI www.dbsi-inc.com, a proven leader in branch transformation.
 To learn more, visit www.whycfm.com or call (855) 333.4236.

 Media Contact: